-This auditor's report relates to the financial report of Nagambie Mining Limited for the year ended 30 June 2011 included on the company's web site.
-The company's directors are responsible for the integrity of the company's web site.
-We have not been engaged to report on the integrity of the company's web site.
-The auditor's report refers only to the financial report and remuneration report.
+This auditor's report relates to the financial report of Nagambie Mining Limited for the year ended 30

+June 2012 included on their web site.
+The company's directors are responsible for the integrity of the the company's web site.
+We have not been engaged to report on the integrity of the the company's web site.
+The auditor's report refers only to the financial report.
 It does not provide an opinion on any other information which may have been hyperlinked to/from these statements.
 If users of this report are concerned with the inherent risks arising from electronic data communications they are advised to refer to the hard copy of the audited financial report to confirm the information included in the audited financial report presented on this web site.

-William Buck Audit (VIC) Pty Ltd ABN 59 116 151 136
+William Buck Audit (VIC) Pty Ltd